jsampe/drupal7/README.md

   + Overlay
   + Comment
   + Help
-- Includes settings.php with the usual configurations to avoid the most common errors.
+- Includes ```settings.php``` with the usual configurations to avoid the most common errors.
 - Remenber to change, mail@mail.com, user and password.

 # Custom modules added by me.

 My personal selection of modules, used by default in my projects.

-In the last resivision I have eliminated many that I consider that they are no longer necessary or that I prefer to do the same by hand, following a policy of "The fewer modules the better" but although many of the modules we already know that their functionality can be done "by hand "I keep them for compatibility with old sites.
+In the last resivision I have eliminated many that I consider that they are no longer necessary or that I prefer to do the same by hand, following a policy of "Fewer modules are better" but although many of the modules we already know that their functionality can be done "by hand "I keep them for compatibility with old sites.

 ## About SECURITY section.